Home > Investors > Annual Meeting > Information Circular > Board

 In order to drive emotional and financial ownership among our directors, Barrick requires directors to own Barrick Shares and/or DSUs having a minimum value established by the Board.
 Barrick Shares held in trust are counted towards the fulfillment of the minimum share ownership requirement.
 The minimum share ownership requirements are as follows:

-• Chairman: Following the transition to the Chairman role effective February 13, 2024, the Chairman is required to hold at least three times his annual retainer worth of Barrick Shares and/or DSUs.
+• Chairman: The Chairman is required to hold at least three times his annual Board retainer worth of Barrick Shares and/or DSUs.

 • Non-executive directors: Each non-executive director is required to hold at least three times his or her annual Board retainer worth of Barrick Shares and/or DSUs and has five years from the date of his or her initial election or appointment to fulfill the share ownership requirement.